-The governing bodies of Spinnova are the General Meeting of Shareholders, the Shareholders' Nomination Board, the Board of Directors with its two committees: the Audit Committee and the Remuneration Committee, as well as the CEO supported by the Management Team.
+The governing bodies of Spinnova are the General Meeting of Shareholders, the Shareholders' Nomination Board, the Board of Directors with its Audit Committee, as well as the CEO supported by the Management Team.
 The highest decision-making power in Spinnova is exercised by the Company's shareholders at the General Meeting.
 The Board of Directors is responsible for the administration and the proper organisation of the operations of the Company.
 The CEO, assisted by the Management Team, is responsible for the operative management of the Company.

-Spinnova is a shareholder in two joint venture companies, Woodspin Oy and Respin Oy, which are established to advance the business strategy of Spinnova.
-The governance models of the joint venture companies are based on the joint venture agreements between Spinnova and the respective joint venture partners, the articles of association of the joint venture companies and applicable legislation.
+Spinnova is a shareholder in two joint venture companies, Woodspin Oy and Respin Oy, which have been established to advance Spinnova's strategy.
+The governance models of the joint venture companies are based on the joint venture agreements between Spinnova and respective joint venture partner, the articles of association of the joint venture companies and applicable legislation.
 Both joint ventures have their own Board of Directors.